darkxeno/js-code-test/README.backend-architectures.md

 **[Extra]** Every 100 events, the changes applied )othe entities on memory are persisted to an Users [MongoDB](https://www.mongodb.com/) collection or a [Kafka](https://kafka.apache.org/) compacted topic, *this process is known as snapshot saving.*

-**[Extra]** On the startup an aggregator should )eable to read his partition of the Users collection/topic and apply all the non processed Events in order to restore his state and be back in service, this process is known as snapshot restore.
+**[Extra]** On the startup an aggregator should be able to read his partition of the Users collection/topic and apply all the non processed Events in order to restore his state and be back in service, this process is known as snapshot restore.

 ### Requirements